Pages

 Tuesday, February 17, 2009

 This recipe has slowly evolved over the years.
 I wanted a Master recipe that I could easily remember for many different uses and through trial and error came up with this one which is very close to old Italian Bread recipes which just called for flour, salt, water, and yeast.
-I have found that the addition of olive oil and a bit of white wine make this bread dough even more flavorful and give it is higher rise.
-With this same recipe (or a few simple adjustments) I can make Italian Breads, French Baguettes, Big Soft Pretzels, and Italian Stuffed Bread.
+I have found that the addition of olive oil makes this bread dough even more flavorful and give it is higher rise.
+With this same recipe (or a few simple adjustments) I can make Italian Breads, Big Soft Pretzels, and Italian Stuffed Bread.

 Ingredients